gabrielelana/vim-markdown/README.md

 * when hitting <Tab>/<S-Tab> on a blockquote it will increase/decrease the quote level

-# BUGS
-* headers will not be recognized when immediately preceded by list items (probably something related to MarkdownUnorderedListBlock region)

 # TODO
 * support for text objects
   * move between headers with section motions